alchemycs/alchemycs.github.com/_posts/2011-06-09-First-Steps-In-Python.markdown

 title: First Steps In Python
 ---

-I'm a long term PHP programmer - I have a lot of time, money and knowledge invested in the language.
-However I'm too comfortable with it and so to avoid stagnation I've begun looking at the [Python language], the [Django framework] and hosting methods such as Google App Engine.
+As a long term PHP programmer, I have a lot of time, money and knowledge invested into the language.
+However I'm too comfortable with it and so to avoid stagnation I've begun looking at the [Python language], the [Django framework] and hosting methods such as [Google App Engine].

 And so without further ado I  present my first Python class - a class to build CompliSpace Fundamanetals referred login URL's